hammad8321/Portfolio/README.md

 ## **Objective**

-Highly motivated and skilled Full-Stack Developer with a strong background in .NET, React, and TypeScript.
-I seek to apply my technical expertise in software development and systems analysis to contribute to the success of an innovative organization while continually advancing my skills.
+Self-taught and driven Full-Stack Developer with a solid foundation in .NET, React, and TypeScript.
+Passionate about continuous learning and improvement, I am eager to apply my growing expertise in software development and systems analysis to contribute to innovative projects and organizational success.

 ---